Myriachan/Rockman4Practice/README.md

    1. Toad Man
  * Choose "COSSACK & WILY" in the center to select a castle level.
  * Level exit: bring up the pause menu and press SELECT.
- * Completing Wily 4 returns to stage select instead of playing the ending.
+ * Completing a castle stage returns you to stage select.
  * Press SELECT on the stage select screen to choose whether to begin levels at the start, at the midpoint, or in the corridor before the boss.
  * Press B on the stage select screen to disable or re-enable item drops from enemies.
  * Stage and castle intros are deleted.